Launceston from St Stephens in the 1880s

 Dynnargh dhywgh (welcome) to Launceston Then.
 Nostalgia and memories are important for everyone and that is what ‘Launceston then! will seek to record, be it in written or image form.
-With over 400 pages and 1,000’s of images this is a unique insight into Launceston and its district’s near and far past.
-There are many clickable links within this site which will open up further readable pages or pictures, so when you see highlighted text then click away it can lead to all kinds of discoveries and once hidden treasures!
-Affiliated to this website is a Facebook group with 3,000 members.
-You can join the group here or if you do not have a Facebook account, you can view the active feed from here: Facebook Group feed.
+With 723 pages and over 5,000 images, this is a unique and comprehensive insight into Launceston and its district’s near and far past and an ideal point of reference for researchers.
+Many clickable links within this site will open up further readable pages or pictures, so when you see highlighted text then click away it can lead to all kinds of discoveries and once-hidden treasures!

-It is with the help of Jim Edwards (above left) that this site is born.
-A man of many scribbling’s and much knowledge of the town and its area and the fruits of his endeavour’s are now laid before you.
-He continues to provide updates from his never ending research which is enabling this website to grow.
-But we don’t want to rest on our laurels and invite anyone who can help with this project, be it with a personal memory or a photograph, to please contact email@example.com.
+It is with the help of the late Jim ‘The Oracle’ Edwards (above left) that this site was born.
+A man of many scribblings and much knowledge of the town and its area and the fruits of his endeavors are now laid before you.
+Sadly he passed away in December 2023 but his never-ending research has enabled this website to grow.
+He will be missed by all and I would like to dedicate this website to ‘Gentleman Jim.’

-The website is freely hosted by Christopher Franklin which enables the site to run without any of the obtrusive advertising that now clogs up the internet and in turn ruins any enjoyment, so it is a big thank you to Chris for this service.
+The website is freely hosted by Christopher Franklin which enables the site to run without any of the obtrusive advertising that now clogs up and makes some sites unusable and in turn, ruins any enjoyment, so it is a big thank you to Chris for this service.